deniztetik/data-structures/README.md

 #data-structures
-This is a project I completed as a student at [makersquare](http://makersquare.com).
-This project was worked on with a pair.
+This is a project I started as a student at [makersquare](http://makersquare.com) with a pair.
+I have made some further additions and enhancements on my own.